jurihock/visualapplets.py/README.md

         value['Value'] = 0
 ```

-Now the second part of the Python script:
+Now the second part of our Python script:

 ```python
 # dump generated TCL script to a file instead of stdout